Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Methods

 \subsubsection{Noise identification.}

-We generate a synthetic dataset with segments of $512$ nucleotides selected at random from the T2T-CHM13v2 assembly, introducing noise based on real-world raw DNA sequencing data to generate negative samples.
-Specifically, we sample 60\% of our sequences from telomere regions with the rest being randomly selected from the entire assembly, introducing insertion, deletion and base-call mismatch errors with a uniform distribution of 2\% each, resulting in a simulated read accuracy of 94\%.
-The model is fine-tuned on a sequence classification task with this labeled dataset.
-This process can be likened to out-of-distribution detection\cite{Fort2021ExploringTL}, since the negative samples would represent data that does not belong to the distribution of the training dataset.
+We generate a synthetic dataset with segments of $512$ nucleotides selected at random from TeloBase \cite{Lycka2023}, a comprehensive database of information about telomere motif diversity.
+We introduce noise based on real-world raw DNA sequencing data to generate negative samples. {Previous work \cite{Rabadan2017} finds that noise in sufficiently deep DNA sequencing data can be approximated by aggregating negative binomial distributions.
+Using this method, we create a balanced dataset with positive and negative samples.} The model is fine-tuned on a sequence classification task with this labeled dataset.
+This process can be likened to out-of-distribution detection \cite{Fort2021ExploringTL}, since the negative samples would represent data that does not belong to the distribution of the training dataset.
+We describe this procedure in more detail in the Supplementary Material (Section B).